 Advanced Research in Environmental Studies with D. Fischer

-Dylan Fischer studies plant ecology and physiology in the Intermountain West and southwest Washington.
-This work includes image analysis of tree roots, genes to ecosystems approaches, plant physiology, carbon balance, species interactions, community analysis and restoration ecology.
-He also manages the EEON project (academic.evergreen.edu/projects/EEON).
-See more about his lab's work at: academic.evergreen.edu/f/fischerd/E3.htm.
+Dylan Fischer studies plant ecosystem ecology, carbon dynamics, and nutrient cycling in forests of western Washington and the Southwest.
+This work includes image analysis of tree roots, molecular genetics, plant physiology, carbon balance, nitrogen cycling, species interactions, community analysis, and restoration ecology.
+He also manages the EEON project ( blogs.evergreen.edu/eeon/ ).
+See more about his lab's work at blogs.evergreen.edu/ecology .
+Students in this program work closely with ongoing research in the lab, participate in weekly lab meetings, and develop their own research projects.

 Location and Schedule